csvalpha/sofia/README.md

 [Read more about Rails credentials on EngineYard.com.](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2)

+#### With Docker
+The docker container does not contain any editor so do the following instead:
+1. Run `docker compose -f docker-compose.development.yml run sofia sh` to connect to the container
+2. In there, run `apt install nano`
+3. Then run `EDITOR="nano" bundle exec rails credentials:edit`
+4. When done, press `ctrl+x` to save the credentials
+5. Type `exit` to close the connection to the container

+#### Without Docker
 Tip: you can also use one of the following commands to use an editor of your choice:

 ```